Communities

 Unsolicited popups = negative UX

-Peter Taylor‭ wrote 12 months ago
+Peter Taylor‭ wrote about 1 year ago

 I would instead describe the popup as common and redacted annoying.
 When I'm using a site and it pops up a modal dialog asking whether I would recommend that site I close the popup if I'm in a good mood or knock two points off my answer otherwise because the popup makes me less likely to recommend it.
 If you want me to give feedback, give me a way to do it when it's convenient to me and make the invitation non-obtrusive.
 E.g. Codidact has a sidebar with a slot for advertising which is currently used to help people find other CD communities: that could host a link to a survey or to meta for people with accounts between 3 and 14 days old.

-Jon Ericson‭ wrote 11 months ago
+Jon Ericson‭ wrote about 1 year ago

 Given a space to put it, that's a perfectly reasonable solution.
 I would say banner blindness is real and putting it in a more noticeable spot would help people find it.
 It depends on which trade off works best for the community goals.
 Feedback now might pay dividends later to make a popup worth the annoyance.
 My main problem with most popups is they don't seem to result in anything positive for me.
 All annoyance; no benefit.

-Monica Cellio‭ wrote 11 months ago
+Monica Cellio‭ wrote about 1 year ago

 An inbox notification, triggered by some threshold (N days, after first interaction on the site, etc) could be another approach -- doesn't get in your way like a popup but still asks for attention.

-Jon Ericson‭ wrote 11 months ago
+Jon Ericson‭ wrote about 1 year ago

 +1 to the inbox, Monica Cellio‭.
 An ideal solution that I need to remember on Discourse communities too.